the78mole/libcarla/README.md

 - **MAJOR** version bumps when you include `(MAJOR)` in commit message
 - **MINOR** version bumps when you include `(MINOR)` in commit message
 - **PATCH** version bumps with every commit
+- Development versions use `.devN` suffix for PR builds

 ## License